junho328/CoMLRL/README.md

 ## Contributors

-We would like to acknowledge the contributors that made this project possible.
+We would like to thank all contributors for this project.
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <table>
   <tr>